khasa006/simBKMRdata/paper.md

-children---Cadmium, Mercury and Arsenic from urine, Lead from blood and Manganese from hair, along with corresponding intelligence quotient (IQ) scores, evaluated using the Wechsler Intelligence Scale for Children (WISC-IV), a standardised instrument for assessing children's Full-Scale IQ (FSIQ)[@wechsler2003; @orsini2012; @grizzle2011; @renzetti2021].
+children---Cadmium, Mercury and Arsenic from urine, Lead from blood and Manganese from hair, along with corresponding intelligence quotient (IQ) scores, evaluated using the Wechsler Intelligence Scale for Children (WISC-IV), a standardized instrument for assessing children's Full-Scale IQ (FSIQ)[@wechsler2003; @orsini2012; @grizzle2011; @renzetti2021].

 ## Data Exploration